rtmag/r_project/README.md

 library(TCGAbiolinks)

 # Using the function "GDCquery_Maf" from the library "TCGAbiolinks",
-# download the MAF file for "LAML" that was created with the WES pipeline "muse".
+# download the MAF file for "LAML" that was created with the WES pipeline "muse" (other possible pipelines are varscan2, somaticsniper and muse).
+# !!!
+NOTE that you have to use the TCGA study abbreviation, in this case "LAML"
-maf <- TCGAbiolinks::GDCquery_Maf("LAML", pipelines = "muse")
+maf_tibble <- TCGAbiolinks::GDCquery_Maf("LAML", pipelines = "mutect2")
 ```

 With this we have downloaded and loaded the entire MAF file into a tibble format (don't worry about what tibble is for now, it will be covered in another lesson).